Parfuemerie-Douglas/scaffolder-backend-module-azure-pipelines/README.md

 > Note: If you are using this plugin in a Backstage monorepo that contains the code for `@backstage/plugin-scaffolder-backend`, you need to modify your internal build processes to transpile files from the `node_modules` folder as well.

-You need to configure the action in your backend:
+You need to configure the actions in your backend:

 ## From your Backstage root directory